DonggeunYu/MEV-Attack-on-the-BSC/README.md

 ### The Ideal Flow of the Expected Blockchain
 This section is theoretical in nature and contains only the core information needed to develop an MEV attack.
 For specific implementation details, please refer to the other sections.

-The theoretical expected block creation process on a blockchain is as follows:
+The theoretically expected block creation process on a blockchain is as follows:

 1. User Transaction Creation:
   - The user creates a transaction and signs it with the private key of their wallet.
 2. Transaction Submission:
-  - The signed transaction is sent to an Execution Layer (EL) node (e.g., Geth, Erigon) via RPC (Remote Procedure Call) or other communication protocols.
+  - The signed transaction is sent to an Execution Layer (EL) node (e.g., Geth, Erigon) via Remote Procedure Call (RPC) or other communication protocols.
 3. Transaction Validation and Pooling:
   - The EL node validates the transaction and adds it to its local transaction pool (also known as the mempool).
 4. Peer-to-Peer Synchronization: